 To help you weather a future emergency, you can proactively build a baby emergency fund or starter emergency fund.
 This fund contains a smaller amount of money than a full emergency fund and should be based on your expenses, not your monthly income.
 This type of fallback account is meant to generally cover one month’s worth of your essential expenses and can offer a great way to start an emergency fund from scratch or build back up a depleted one.
 Proper budgeting and reduced spending are ways to getting this fund going and helps start building your balance up.

-After spending your emergency fund, you'll be in emergency mode, and that means your spending must reflect that financial state.
-Start by building an all-new budget.
-This is exactly like building a regular budget based on your income and expenses, but you want to cut any spending categories that aren't necessary.
-In other words, you should try and create a much stricter budget that boils your expenses down to essentials.
+After spending your emergency fund, you may be in emergency mode, which means your spending reflects your current financial state.
+You can start by building a whole new budget.
+Similar to building a regular budget, your emergency budget will be based on your income and expenses, while cutting out any spending categories that aren't necessary.
+In other words, you can try and create a much stricter budget that keeps your expenses down to essentials.

 To help put extra money toward your emergency fund, you could take stock of subscriptions, streaming memberships, and apps that you may not use.
 You could also cut back on eating out, unnecessary clothes shopping, entertainment, or travel plans for a while.